 In 2015, the Judges won their first nine games, one shy of a school record and allowed just 10 goals in 22 games, setting a new program record.
 They finished the year in the Sweet 16 of the NCAA Tournament with a record of 15-3-4.

 In 2014, Dallamora earned her 300th career victory, becoming the 14th Division III women’s soccer coach to reach the plateau - the third from New England to achieve the feat and the 35th across all divisions.
 That team set a school-record 11-match winning streak and reached the second round of the NCAA Tournament.

-The Judges reached their second-ever NCAA tournament in 2010, defeating Castleton State, 2-1, in the first round.
-In 2012, they were even more successful, advancing past Union College, 2-1 in overtime; Lasell, 3-0; and Cortland State, 2-1, to reach the Elite EightThe Judges have also been to eight ECAC Division III New England tournaments since 2003, winning titles in 2007 and 2008 and reaching the finals in 2009.
+The Judges reached their second-ever NCAA tournament in 2010 and in 2012, they were even more successful, reaching their first the Elite Eight.
+The Judges have also been to eight ECAC Division III New England tournaments since 2003, winning titles in 2007 and 2008 and reaching the finals in 2009.

 Brandeis qualified for its first NCAA Division III tournament in 1988.
 That year, Dallamora received several coaching honors.
 She was honored as the Coach of the Year by the University Athletic Association, the New England Women’s Intercollegiate Soccer Association and the New England Women’s Eight.
 In 1991, she was honored by NEWISA with its service award.
 She has coached six All-American players and four of her former standouts were inducted into the Brandeis Athletic Hall of Fame.
 Dallamora was honored by the National Soccer Coaches Association of America in 1994, when she was presented a letter of commendation proclaiming a career of exceptional service to the sport of soccer.